 Tech has become a priority among states, school districts, and higher ed institutions, and edtech companies have benefited from this burst of tech spending.
 In turn, edtech spending is expected to grow at a 17% CAGR, reaching $252BN by 2020.
-Fueled by increased connectivity in schools, BYOD in high ed and chromebook penetration in K12, startups are finding fertile ground on which to grow their businesses.
+Fueled by increased connectivity in schools, BYOD in higher education and Chromebook penetration in K-12, startups are finding fertile ground on which to grow their businesses.
 At the same time, schools are also increasing their utilization of data, expanding the use of tech to communicate with parents and students at home and finally understanding that tech can contribute to student outcomes.
 These conditions are driving companies to grow, and consequently generating ideal targets for M&A.

 At the same time, private investors are seeing how public stocks are outperforming the market.
 That makes them bullish to invest in startups and consequently more excited about the multiples the industry can support.
 2017 was a great year for all publicly traded edtech companies.
 As a matter of fact, even in a bull market for all tech stocks, edtech companies outperformed the NASDAQ in general between two and three times.

 2U, Chegg, and Instructure versus Nasdaq composite index from January 2017-January 2018

 I’m no palm reader, but I have a few predictions for what I think the future of edtech in the U.S. might look like.
 Based on current trends, I predict that in the coming years: